Bridgetek/python-bt82x-dev/README.md

 # Python BT82x Development

 This python module and interface connectors allow python to be used to communicate with a BT82x device using D2XX, FT4232H, FT232H or FT4222H devices.
+This library is intended to provide a **python** library with similar to the embedded **C** libraries for BT8xx [EVE-MCU-Dev](https://github.com/Bridgetek/EVE-MCU-BRT_AN_025).

 ## Contents